downtown peninsula

 But the northwest Ohio village always had a special place in his heart.
 In fact, he bought his childhood home in 1906 after his sister died, and on the centennial of his birth in 1947, his descendants turned it into a museum that still welcomes guests today.

 “We don’t have a park.
 We don’t have rides.
-We have the appeal of the Wizard of Menlo Park,” Thomas Edison Birthplace Museum director Lois Wolf says of the humble-but-fascinating home.
+We have the appeal of the Wizard of Menlo Park,” Thomas Edison Birthplace Museum now-retired director Lois Wolf said of the humble-but-fascinating home in 2017.
 “Edison still has a mystique.”

 Edison was such a central figure in American history that everywhere he’s ever lived or worked has a museum dedicated to him, including his home and lab in Menlo Park, New Jersey; his winter residence in Fort Myers, Florida; and Port Huron, Michigan, where his family settled after leaving Milan.